-Home Offices are a Major Luxury Real Estate Trend for 2021
+Home Offices Major Trend

 The COVID-19 pandemic quickly brought about drastic changes in the way Americans live and work.
 For many of us, that meant blurring the lines between those two aspects of our lives.
-All over the country we saw record numbers of people quickly transitioned to working from home.
+All over the country, we saw record numbers of people quickly transitioned to working from home.
 Workers were forced to find out (often the hard way) that not all homes are created equal for this lifestyle.
 Unsurprisingly, the home office has become a dominant real estate trend of the year and this trend won’t be going anywhere for 2021.

 A recent study from the Stanford Institute for Economic Policy research found working from home is at an all-time high.
 42 percent of the labor force currently works full-time from home.
 There is early evidence to believe this trend will be permanent.
 Global Workplace Analytics, a research and consulting firm focusing on the future of work, recently published a report that found roughly 25 to 30 percent of the workforce is planning to work from home multiple days each week in 2021, regardless of what the status of the pandemic is.